technomancy/nrepl-discover/README.md

   argument declarations and content-types for responses that nREPL operations may use and clients should support.

+This project is still under rapid development and should not be considered stable.

 ## Usage

 Place this in your `:user` profile: